MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-requirements.md

 ## Supported operating systems

-The following operating systems (OS) are supported for the VMware source appliance, target appliance, and for the guest VMs that you are migrating.
+The following operating systems (OSs) are supported for the VMware source appliance, target appliance, and for the guest VMs that you are migrating.

 |Component  |Supported OS |